sufst/mkr-test/README.md

 ## CAN

+### `can-loopback-uno`

+Sends CAN messages using (ACAN2515)[https://github.com/pierremolinaro/acan2515] library in loopback mode.
+Use this to verify the CAN shield functions correctly.

+Adapted from ACAN2515 `LoopBackDemo.ino` example.

 ### `ecu-uno`

-A program for the Arduino Uno that emulates the DTAFast S60 Pro ECU (Engine Control Unit) CAN communication.
+A program for the Arduino Uno that emulates the DTAFast S60 Pro ECU (Engine Control Unit) CAN communication using the (mcp_can)[https://github.com/coryjfowler/MCP_CAN_lib] library by coryjfowler.

+Use this when bench-testing CAN communications with the ECU.